ViseROM/TicTacToe/README.md

 ————

 —— If you have Greenfoot installed ——
-Clone/download the project, then go into the "TicTacToe folder."
+Clone/download the project, then go into the "TicTacToe" folder.
 There should be a file called "project.greenfoot" or "project".
 Click on this file to open the game in greenfoot.
 Then compile and run the program.